Mysticboi/wamazon/README.md

 Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.

+**My opinion**: Since I am using React in the front-end, I chose to use NodeJS for the backend so I can be using JavaScript/TypeScript for both front and back.
+Plus there are a lot of practical libraries that you can use to make the development much easier (npm-yarn).

 #### - **Express** (Backend framework)

 <p align="center">